GeorgeIpsum/prismark/PUBLISHING.md

 ### 3. Publish Access

-Ensure you have publish access to the `prismark` package on npm.
+Ensure you have publish access to the `prisma-arktype` package on npm.
 If the package doesn't exist yet, the first publish will create it.

 ## Publishing Workflow